 The main areas of research interest are the genetics of pigmentation and its diseases and the lysosomal storage disease Niemann-Pick disease, type C (NPC).
 With the ultimate goal of annotating human genome function with an emphasis on understanding and treating human diseases, Dr. Pavan's work is focused on transformative research that will provide insights into mammalian developmental pathways, disease pathology and therapeutic interventions.
-This approach has been highly successful, and has led to discovery of critical genetic components needed for normal development and/or postnatal homeostasis in 20 mouse mutant strains, with over half of these being instructive regarding orthologous human diseases.
+This approach has been highly successful and has led to the discovery of critical genetic components needed for normal development and/or postnatal homeostasis in 20 mouse mutant strains, with over half of these being instructive regarding orthologous human diseases.
 In 1998, Dr. Pavan's section discovered that mutations of the HMG-box transcription factor SOX10 result in neural crest stem cell defects in mice that accurately model enteric nervous system deficiencies in Hirschsprung (HSCR) disease and melanocyte deficiencies of Waardenburg (WS) syndrome.
 Subsequently, germline SOX10 mutations were identified in individuals with WS-HSCR disease.
 Next, the GDDS worked with the NHGRI genomics and embryology core facilities to develop technologies to further examine the transcriptional target genes of SOX10 in stem cell biology and explore SOX10's relationship to other HSCR and WS disease genes.

 In 1997, Dr. Pavan's group used a mouse mutant that modeled the neurodegenerative and associated cholesterol and glycolipid storage defects of NPC to discover the underlying molecular defect in the protein NPC1 that was responsible for the disease traits.
 They went on to use this information to reveal that the orthologous human gene NPC1 is also mutated in individuals with NPC.
 Further animal modeling studies demonstrated that neuronal-targeted expression of NPC1 rescued neurodegenerative disease, essential information for designing therapeutic interventions.